-Magome-juku and its neighbor, Tsumago-juku , were once shuku-machi, important post towns in Gifu Prefecture on the ancient Nakasendo road from Tokyo to Kyoto .
-Today, both towns are perfectly preserved "open-air museums" connected by an eight-kilometer stretch of the original path.
+Magome-juku and its neighbor, Tsumago-juku , were once shuku-machi, important post towns in Gifu Prefecture on the ancient Nakasendo road from Tokyo and Kyoto .
+Today, both towns are perfectly preserved "open-air museums”.

 For the adventurous, the walk between Magome-juku and Tsumago-juku is between 2 and 2.5 hours.

-Once ignored by guidebooks and considered too far off the beaten track, Magome-juku was number 43 on the route.
-It has been perfectly recreated as an authentic Edo period (1603-1867) town to give visitors a glimpse into pre-modern Japan.
+Once ignored by guidebooks and considered too far off the beaten track, it has been perfectly recreated as an authentic Edo period (1603-1867) town to give visitors a glimpse into pre-modern Japan.

-Plenty of shops sell local products from ceramics to sake as well as a number of cafes and noodle shops.
-Across from the Tourist Information office, a museum dedicated to local novelist Toson Shimazaki lends a personal dimension to town history, though English signage is very limited.
-Some of his books are available in translation if you’re looking for some local color.
+Plenty of shops sell local products from ceramics to sake and you will also find many cafes and noodle shops.
+Across from the Tourist Information office is a museum dedicated to local novelist Toson Shimazaki (English signage is minimal).
+Some of his books are available in translation.

 It also means you need to be aware when exploring and photographing that private residences aren't exhibits.
-Signs clearly marking which buildings are open to the public and which are private dot the walls.
+There are signs marking which buildings are open to the public and which are private.

 The best place from which to observe the area is the viewpoint at the top of the hill as you leave town.
 From here, the Nakasendo twists through forests and rice fields, passing powerful waterfalls, beautifully preserved farmhouses and waterwheels.